Exceptional elastomers… can they stretch to magic?

 Posted on 18/10/2015 Category: General Martins Rubber blog

-We have just spent four weeks talking to Aerospace and Defence companies who are at the forefront of product development and pushing material technologies to their limits.
-There was a common theme running through the line of questioning in our direction: “Tell me about recent innovative developments in elastomers and how it can help to solve our problems”.
-Digging deeper into the current wishlist from cutting edge engineers and designers, your requests included:
+We spend a lot of our time talking to businesses and engineers at the forefront of product development, those who are pushing material technologies to their limits.
+There is often a common theme running through the line of questioning in our direction: “Tell me about recent innovative developments in elastomers and how it can help to solve our problems”.
+Digging deeper into the current wishlist from cutting edge engineers and designers, those requests include:

 - Temperature (both extremes, and a very fast switch between upper and lower temperature)